reshmabidikar/slate/source/includes/_payment.md

 **Returns**

 If successful, returns a status code of 204 and an empty body.
+A Payment Transaction is created with type CHARGEBACK.

-### Record a chargeback reversal [Using payment Id]
+### Record a chargeback reversal [using payment Id]

+Reverses a CHARGEBACK transaction, if permitted by the payment plugin.
+The chargeback amount is added back to the captured amount.
+The payment is identified by its `paymentId` which is given as a path parameter.
+The CHARGEBACK transction is identified by its `transactionExternalKey` which is given in the request body.

 **HTTP Request**